Last updated: 6th August 2020

 What to do if you feel ill, or someone in your household is ill

-The latest government advice is: if you have symptoms of coronavirus, you’ll need to stay at home for 7 days.
+Government advice is: if you have symptoms of coronavirus, you’ll need to stay at home for at least 7 days.
+Find out more about when you can stop self isolation here.
 If you live with someone who has symptoms, you’ll need to stay at home for 14 days from the day the first person in the home started having symptoms.
 For advice on what you should do to recover, read the NHS guidance here.

 You should also let the homeowner know if you feel ill.
 Make it clear to them that you’re self-isolating to keep them safe, and let them know when you’ll be back in touch to rearrange the work.